Cook Flavoring Company Vanilla Market Report

 The insidious practice of “quick curing,” which uses artificial heat, has secured a giant foothold, expanding from one or two export houses to more than a dozen, including big-name firms.
 Quick curing ruins quality.

-Even more dangerously, it ravages the workforce and obliterates the painstaking traditional curing methods that produce premium vanilla.
+Even more dangerously, it ravages the workforce and obliterates the painstaking traditional curing methods that produce premium vanilla beans.
 It’s basically the industrialization of an artisanal process, with typical consequences.

 Quick curing is so rampant that Madagascar’s Prime Minister called out by name the companies practicing it, and vowed to enforce a ban.
 The effort has been undermined by corruption at nearly every level.

 Premature harvest is now rampant.
-Beans are truly gold.
+Vanilla beans are truly gold.
 The incentive for farmers to harvest too early has metastasized into an extraordinary threat from theft, including murder.
-People are literally killing for beans.
+People are literally killing for vanilla beans.
 Farmers want them off the vines yesterday.

-“Quick cure” exporters are making matters worse by creating a ready market for poor quality beans.
+“Quick cure” exporters are making matters worse by creating a ready market for poor quality vanilla beans.

 This is wrecking the vanilla culture and destroying the lives of extremely poor people.